trandaine/RESTful-APIs/README.md

 ## Logs:
 - Create a new vocabulary application backend and Tesing APIs - 2024-10-31 - Done on 15:44
-- Create frontend using Vuejs - 2024-10-31 - Ongoing
+- Create frontend using Vuejs - 2024-10-31 - Done
+- Fixing bugs of create new words, delete, edit (21/11 - Done)
+- Fixing Test function (2024-11-21 - On-going)

 ## Tools:
 - Node.js@20.18.0